maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/apps/cli/README.md

 Notes
 - Memory metrics are included when `psutil` is available.
 - On Windows use PowerShell wrappers under `scripts/` if preferred.
+- By default runs are "cold" (each iteration in a fresh process).
+Use `--no-cold` to keep CPU caches/warmed code paths between runs for in-process benchmarking.